Thirteenth Amendment to the United States Constitution: Passage by Congress

-The Senate passed the amendment on April 8, 1864, by a vote of 38 to 6; two Democrats, Oregon Senators Benjamin F Harding and James Nesmith voted for the amendment.
+The Senate passed the amendment on April 8, 1864, by a vote of 38 to 6; two Democrats, Oregon Senators Benjamin F. Harding and James Nesmith voted for the amendment.
 However, just over two months later on June 15, the House failed to do so, with 93 in favor and 65 against, thirteen votes short of the two-thirds vote needed for passage; the vote split largely along party lines, with Republicans supporting and Democrats opposing.
 In the 1864 presidential race, former Free Soil Party candidate John C. Frémont threatened a third-party run opposing Lincoln, this time on a platform endorsing an anti-slavery amendment.
 The Republican Party platform had, as yet, failed to include a similar plank, though Lincoln endorsed the amendment in a letter accepting his nomination.
 Frémont withdrew from the race on September 22, 1864, and endorsed Lincoln.

 With no Southern states represented, few members of Congress pushed moral and religious arguments in favor of slavery.
 Democrats who opposed the amendment generally made arguments based on federalism and states' rights.
 Some argued that the proposed change so violated the spirit of the Constitution it would not be a valid "amendment" but would instead constitute "revolution".
-Representative White, among other opponents, warned that the amendment would lead to full citizenship for blacks.
+Representative Chilton A. White, among other opponents, warned that the amendment would lead to full citizenship for blacks.

 Republicans portrayed slavery as uncivilized and argued for abolition as a necessary step in national progress.
 Amendment supporters also argued that the slave system had negative effects on white people.
 These included the lower wages resulting from competition with forced labor, as well as repression of abolitionist whites in the South.
 Advocates said ending slavery would restore the First Amendment and other constitutional rights violated by censorship and intimidation in slave states.

 White, Northern Republicans and some Democrats became excited about an abolition amendment, holding meetings and issuing resolutions.
 Many blacks though, particularly in the South, focused more on land ownership and education as the key to liberation.
 As slavery began to seem politically untenable, an array of Northern Democrats successively announced their support for the amendment, including Representative James Brooks, Senator Reverdy Johnson, and the powerful New York political machine known as Tammany Hall.